 At Performance Footing, we offer three supplementary products for your riding arena: FoamFooting, BaseCore, and Geotextile Fabric.
 All of these products are made to supplement your existing arena footing to make it more durable and better performing.
 As horse enthusiasts ourselves, we also made sure these materials would be suited for both indoor and outdoor arenas, at prices affordable to most equestrians.

 Our FoamFooting is an arena footing additive designed for the comfort and safety of you and your horse.
 As a team of riders, trainers, and product designers, we created this product with the goal of improving footing for a variety of different disciplines.
+Each bag of Performance Footing premium FoamFooting retails for $119.95 and averages to $.31 per square foot.
 Regardless of which base and footing materials you have, our FoamFooting comes with a variety of benefits:

 - Softens the impact on hooves